Warner Bros. Discovery, Inc. Class Action: The Gross Law Firm Reminds Warner Bros. Discovery Investors Of The Pending Class Action Lawsuit With A Lead...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-18, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Warner Bros.
-Discovery, Inc. (NASDAQ: WBD).
+NEW YORK, Dec.
+23, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Warner Bros.
+Discovery, Inc. (NASDAQ: WBD ).

 Shareholders who purchased shares of WBD during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.